mirandamorton1/Profile/README.md

   Use the navigation bar to see different sections of my portfolio.

   ### Contributors:
-In order to contribute to this portfolio, cline this repo locally and commit your code on a separate branch.
+In order to contribute to this portfolio, clone this repo locally and commit your code on a separate branch.
 #### Contributors:
 Miranda Morton
   ### Technology Used: